“The best way to find out if you can trust somebody is to trust them.”

 We both chuckled, letting the awkwardness dissolve into safer topics like mutual acquaintances and industry gossip.

-But why exactly?
+But why, exactly?

-What specific brand of irritating had he perfected so thoroughly?
-And more importantly, was there a deeper lesson hidden beneath all that carefully cultivated annoyance, just waiting patiently for me to finally recognize it?
+And more importantly, was there a deeper lesson hiding beneath all that carefully cultivated annoyance, just waiting patiently for me to finally recognize it?

-The science of being annoying
+The high price of annoying leadership

 It was easier, frankly, to just surrender up front.